 Volunteer Programme

-Milena Ćuk holds a degree in psychology from the University of Novi Sad and an MA degree in democracy and human rights from the Universities of Sarajevo and Bologna.
-She is in the final year of education in Integrative Art Psychotherapy.
-For more than 15 years she has been engaged in the non-profit sector working as a coordinator, trainer or researcher mostly with vulnerable groups, such as Romani people, women and youth.
-Besides this, she is developing her own therapeutic practice.
+Milena Ćuk holds a degree in psychology from the University of Novi Sad and an MA degree in democracy and human rights from the Universities of Sarajevo and Bologna and has completed education in Integrative Art Psychotherapy.
+For more than 15 years she has been engaged in the non-profit sector working as a coordinator, trainer, or researcher mostly with vulnerable groups, such as Romani people, women, and youth.
+Besides this, she has her own therapeutic practice.
 She is particularly interested in interdisciplinary and creative approaches which she tends to apply in different jobs that she does.
-Milena is from Serbia and she joined the ERRC in 2020.
+Milena is from Serbia and joined the ERRC in 2020.

 Roxhers Lufta, National Volunteer Coordinator for Albania